mendix/docs/content/en/docs/refguide/modeling/xpath/xpath-constraints/xpath-constraint-functions/xpath-quarter-from-datetime.md

 ### 2.1 attribute

 `attribute` specifies the attribute to extract the day from.
-It must have the **Date and time** type.
+Attribute must be of the **Date and time** type.

 ### 2.2 timezone